Tuesday 15 October 2024

 Italian Agile Day 2007

-Great event in Bologna, with some 300 participants and sessions going on the whole day across three different tracks, from classic sessions for beginners, to open space sessions for advanced discussion.
+Great event in Bologna, with some 300 participants and sessions going for the whole day across three different tracks, from classic sessions for beginners, to open space sessions for advanced discussion.

 Very interesting relations and ideas were exposed, with most of the speakers sharing real life experiences.
 Most of the discussion revolved around how to introduce agility in a team, how to track agile projects, how to apply agility to legacy code, how to agile contracts, and even something about agility and ISO 9001.